chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 If you are passionate about these research areas and enjoy living in [Salt Lake City](https://en.wikipedia.org/wiki/Salt_Lake_City), which offers [world-class skiing](https://www.visitutah.com/plan-your-trip/plan-your-ski-trip/utahs-easy-access) and [numerous amazing national parks](https://www.nps.gov/state/ut/index.htm), I would be delighted to consider you for our team at [University of Utah](https://en.wikipedia.org/wiki/University_of_Utah).
 Dedicated research experience or background is NOT required.
 We are looking for candidates who are driven by passions for the field and a commitment to long-term goals.
 Together, we can develop our research expertise.

-Please send your transcript and CV to me at [chenxiliu42@gmail.com]().
+Please send your transcript and CV to me at [chenxi.liu@utah.edu]().
 Let’s join forces and make a significant impact while having fun along the way!😄

 Undergraduate/graduate visitors are also welcome.